What You Will Learn:

 Beyond the surveillance benefits of drones, the ability to communicate key information gathered from the analysis to medical or security teams is a game-changer.
 A scenario involving gunshots into a crowd which inevitably causes pandemonium, requires astute observation and rapid response.
 Drones can inform security and law enforcement how many active shooters there are, where they are located, where they are heading and where there are casualties.
 Drone involvement significantly increases the chances of successful medical assistance as well as smooth evacuation of vast groups of people.
 Drones can distinguish between gunfire and explosions and support inspections or criminal pursuits, with live updates on a suspect’s movements, either through audio or video feeds built into its platform.

-Along with preventing or subverting attacks, drones can likewise be the vessels of violence if commandeered by criminals or those with malicious intentions.
-Sticking with the soccer theme, Isis threatened to carry out terrorist activity at the 2018 World Cup in Russia claiming, “we have drones, we’re scouting out locations and we’ll attack.”
-Meanwhile in the English Premier League, a report by the Football Safety Officer’s Association was conducted into the menace drones pose to matches, which stated that concerns related to dangerous drone use included terrorism or a loss of power or visibility of the drone could cause harm to players on the pitch or spectators.
+Along with preventing or subverting attacks, drones can likewise be vessels of violence if commandeered by criminals or those with malicious intentions.
+Sticking with the soccer theme, ISIS threatened to carry out terrorist activity at the 2018 World Cup in Russia claiming, “We have drones, we’re scouting out locations and we’ll attack.”
+Meanwhile, in the English Premier League, a report by the Football Safety Officer’s Association was conducted into the menace drones pose to matches, which stated that concerns related to dangerous drone use included terrorism or a loss of power or visibility of the drone could cause harm to players on the pitch or spectators.
 The latter fear was realized at a Muse Concert in the O2 Arena in London when a drone simulating a spacecraft plunged into the audience.
 People or property don’t need to be harmed for an incident to cause damage.
-Delays in performances or cancellations, unplanned evacuations and financial losses are all very likely results of a suspicious drone sighting or interference at an event.
+Delays in performances or cancellations, unplanned evacuations, and financial losses are all very likely results of a suspicious drone sighting or interference at an event.

 Maximizing the benefit of drones

-Drones do the heavy-lifting for security and medical teams on the ground, and drones can provide invaluable support at large, often unwieldly events.
-When they are misused, or mistakes are made or unauthorized drones are left to roam above a stadium unfettered, this is when protocols need rethinking, regulations need tightening and counter-drone solutions need deploying.
+Drones do the heavy lifting for security and medical teams on the ground, and drones can provide invaluable support at large, often unwieldy events.
+When they are misused, mistakes are made or unauthorized drones are left to roam above a stadium unfettered, this is when protocols need rethinking, regulations need tightening and counter-drone solutions need deploying.
 Employing technology to detect and nullify illegal drone activity should be a priority for organizers of large events and stadium operators, in order to ensure authorized drones can do their jobs and audiences can enjoy the spectacle without any liberties being infringed.
 Drones can be a double-edged sword, but when treated with caution and care and tempered by counter-technology, there is no doubt they should be an integral part of the security architecture for large gatherings and stadiums in the future.